What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Sunday eighth March: Paradise PD

 Animated comedy.
-An keen younger rookie joins the ragtag small-town police drive led by his dad as they bumble, squabble and snort their manner by way of an enormous drug case.
+An keen younger rookie joins the ragtag small-town police power led by his dad as they bumble, squabble and snort their manner by way of a giant drug case.
 Watch on Netflix

 Saturday seventh March: Ugly Scrumptious season 2